Facial Fat Grafting

 What can I expect at my consultation for facial fat grafting?

 Facial fat grafting is frequently included as part of a comprehensive treatment plan for facial rejuvenation.
 Occasionally, you may be a good candidate for primary fat grafting facial rejuvenation.
-In order to determine the best treatment plan specific to your needs, you will undergo a detailed evaluation by Dr. Neil Zemmel.
+In order to determine the best treatment plan specific to your needs, you will undergo a detailed evaluation by Dr. Neil Zemmel or Dr. Kasandra Dassoulas.
 You will undergo a detailed examination of your facial anatomy and the age-related changes that you are most concerned with.
 Based on this assessment, your surgeon will develop a comprehensive surgical plan that will address each of your concerns.
 To assist in explaining the surgical plan, you will undergo a state-of-the-art 3D photographic analysis that can give also give you an idea of what you can expect following surgery.

 In addition to evaluating your specific concerns, your surgeon will also perform an assessment of your overall health to identify underlying medical conditions that may affect your results, such as uncontrolled hypertension or diabetes, smoking, and a history of scarring following previous surgery.
 Based on your history, you may be asked to see your primary care physician prior for a preoperative assessment.